CodingZeal/eslint-config-zeal/README.md

 ## Usage With Prettier

-To use this configuration with [prettier](https://github.com/prettier/prettier), do the following:
+To use this configuration with [prettier](https://github.com/prettier/prettier), use [eslint-config-prettier](https://github.com/prettier/eslint-config-prettier) to override any conflicting rules:

 ```
 npm install eslint-config-prettier --save-dev